Unit 11: Vocabulary

 SATA (Serial ATA)

-a widely used bus for connecting hard disk drives and similar devices to the motherboard
+A widely used bus for connecting hard disk drives and similar devices to the motherboard.

 UK